 About .
 Journal .
 Contact

-This stunning black chain metal chandelier from Ludlow of Holloways creates a magical lighting effect to the staircase walls to a recently completed spa.
+This stunning black chain metal chandelier we specified from Ludlow of Holloways creates a magical lighting effect to the staircase walls.

 Progress on a project in Wimbledon last week.
 The track for the glass wine room and staircase enclosure was installed.
 The track will be barely visible once the finished floor and ceiling is in.